When acquiring or using a new software app, here's what you need to know...

 3. Does McGill already have a similar solution that meets your requirements?

-IT Services can identify validated existing solutions in use at McGill.
+The IT Service Desk can identify validated existing solutions in use at McGill.

 4. Have you researched multiple alternatives that can meet your needs?